fabian-muller-phd/fabian-muller-phd.github.io-/research.md

     <li>Response-process work with eye-tracking in cross-cultural samples</li>
   </ul>

-  <p><strong>Why it matters.</strong> Policy and practice need measures that are valid, culturally responsive, and seen as legitimate by educators.
+  <p class="why-it-matters"><strong>Why it matters.</strong> Policy and practice need measures that are valid, culturally responsive, and seen as legitimate by educators.
 Triangulating methods beyond surveys and designing inclusive assessments make the data strong enough to guide real decisions about teaching, resources, and equity.</p>
 </div>

 <div class="research-section" id="lgbtiq">